 Atelier Farm -- vegetable, fruit, herb, and flower -- grows biologically for a small-scale, year-round, free-choice CSA.
 Be a stakeholder in our young farm, and a join us for the round of a farming year.

-If the Farmshare CSA is close to your thing, but not close enough, try our Farm Bucks discount program, and support the farm while still getting a 10-15% discount.
+If the Farmshare CSA is close to your thing, but not close enough, try our Farm Bucks discount program, and support the farm while still getting up to a 10% discount.

 Eat Like a Farmer

 Community Supported Agriculture (CSA), beneath its mechanics, is a relationship between a farm—its land, its farmers, its food—and all the folks who eat from that farm.
 It is only incidentally an alternative buying scheme, but principally a reinvestment of sense and meaning to land and the food it gives us.
 It is about making this farm, your farm: your drought, your rain dance, your rain.
 In each tomato resides an entire summer, and if we do it well, you know this too.

 Farmshare CSA members make a commitment to support the farm in the fall, then receive a weekly share of the harvest all year long.
 Your commitment is very literally our seed money.
 But one doesn’t just buy, one buys into: the CSA, the farmers, the farm, and the land that founds them all.
 What comes from these seeds, then, is not just food, but a food weighty with meaning.
 As a member of our farm, you get freshness, tastiness, transparency, a fair price, and a farm to call your own.
 You also get to experience the true round of a farming year on a young farm, with all of its risk and its reward.
 Farming is a journey—from year to year, and in each season—come share it with us.

 What Makes Us ...
 Us